-The credit line in the Home-Equity Conversion Mortgage (HECM) program grows larger each month by the same rate as the rate being charged on the loan balance.
+The credit line in the Home Equity Conversion Mortgage (HECM) program grows larger each month at the same rate as the rate being charged on the loan balance.
 It keeps growing for as long as there is any credit left, that is, until all of the remaining credit is withdrawn.

-Fannie Mae's HomeKeeper credit line is flat.
+Fannie Mae's Homekeeper credit line is flat.
 The remaining available credit does not increase.

-One might wonder why anyone would opt for the "flat" plan when they could get a "growing" plan.
-The plans with "growing" credit lines inevitably start with a lower initial balance than "flat" plans.
-If borrowers need or want to use the money right away for some large expenditure, the "flat" plan will give them a much larger initial balance to draw upon.
-If they plan to withdraw the cash in relatively small amounts over time, the "growing" plan will start with a smaller balance than the "flat" plan but still permit greater total withdrawals over the years.
+One might wonder why anyone would opt for the flat plan when they could get a growing plan.
+The plans with growing credit lines inevitably start with a lower initial balance than flat plans.
+If borrowers need or want to use the money right away for some large expenditure, the flat plan will give them a much larger initial balance to draw upon.
+If they plan to withdraw the cash in relatively small amounts over time, the growing plan will start with a smaller balance than the flat plan but still permit greater total withdrawals over the years.